Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling.md

 # First solution with EXCEL

 Excel was the only data analysis tool I knew so it's obviously my only choice then.
+I needed to perform the following steps just to get basic descriptive statistic.

-1. Manually
+1. Manually merge all monthly transaction files

--performance and maintenance issue
+2. Remove redudent text
+3. Summarize data with complex array functions

+Performance soon became a major headache and I would literally spend the entire afternoon just to upadte the file.
+I tried to learn VBA to automate the process but it didn't take long for me to realize that I need a different approach.

+PLACEHOLDER : add sample Excel syntax

 # Searching for a better solution - SQL

-learning experience
+I took the free courses on Khan Academy - Hour of SQL - https://www.khanacademy.org/computing/hour-of-code/hour-of-sql

 #  Correcting formats